Sienci-Labs/Resources/cnc-fun/the-basics/cnc-table-setup.md

 ---
 title: Table Setup
-menu_order: 0
+menu_order: 10
-post_status: draft
+post_status: publish
-post_excerpt: Inspiration for building your table to hold the LongMill CNC.
+post_excerpt: Inspiration for building your table to hold a CNC.
 See designs using T-tracks, enclosures, threaded inserts, lifters, pivoting mechanisms and more!
-post_date: 2024-07-18 18:14:53
+post_date: 2026-01-14 16:23:12
 taxonomy:
     knowledgebase_cat: the-basics
     knowledgebase_tag: